Co-Track/CoTrack-server/README.md

 # About this project:

 An App designed to track the family expenses and the personal expenses for each family member with full privacy.
+Optimize your time and establish a budget by recording your expenditures in the designated category.

 # Instructions to run this app in my computer: